 The Centers for Disease Control and Prevention (CDC) is an online resource that offers information on vaccinations, medicines, and other health and safety suggestions for specific destinations.
 Illinois recommends consulting the CDC prior to your departure date as some countries may require advance immunizations.

-Prior to departure, Illinois also recommends consulting your personal physician about any health concerns you may have based on your medical history and communicating concerns about any conditions with your program director or advisor and the Office of International Safety and Security.
+Prior to departure, Illinois also recommends consulting your personal physician about any health concerns you may have based on your medical history and communicating concerns about any conditions with your program director or advisor and International Safety and Security.

 Your Safety Abroad